-For example, suppose that you want users to set a RELEASE construction variable on the command line whenever the time comes to build a program for release, and that the value of this variable should be added to the command line with the appropriate $\neg D$ option (or other command line option) to pass the value to the C compiler.
+For example, suppose that you want users to set a RELEASE construction variable on the command line whenever the time comes to build a program for release, and that the value of this variable should be added to the command line with the appropriate -D option (or other command line option) to pass the value to the C compiler.
 Here's how you might do that by setting the appropriate value in a dictionary for the \$CPPDEFINES construction variable:

-This SConstruct file first creates a Variables object (the vars = Variables() call), and then uses the object's Add method to indicate that the RELEASE variable can be set on the command line, and that its default value will be 0 (the third argument to the Add method).
+This SConstruct file first creates a Variables object which uses the values from the command-line options dictionary ARGUMENTS (the vars = Variables (None, ARGUMENTS) call).
+It then uses the object's Add method to indicate that the RELEASE variable can be set on the command line, and that its default value will be 0 (the third argument to the Add method).
 The second argument is a line of help text; we'll learn how to use it in the next section.